Which Statement Is True Of Water’s Tensile Strength

 In some cases, water’s tensile strength is also measured using chemical methods such as pH testing and titration.
 In these tests, a sample of water is tested for its pH level and then subjected to an acid or base titrant solution in order to determine its acidity or alkalinity.
 The amount of acid or base needed to achieve equilibrium in the solution gives an indication of the water’s tensile strength.
 Finally, water’s tensile strength can also be determined through compression testing, which measures how well something holds up under pressure.

-See also Does Distilled Water Leave Spots
+See also What To Substitute For Distilled Water

 What Factors Affect Water’s Tensile Strength?